 Is the Oculus Go Still worth buying in 2020?
-The Go one of the most popular VR headsets ever made and it’s brought VR into the himes of millions.
+The Go one of the most popular VR headsets ever made and it’s brought VR into the homes of millions.
 It’s cheap, easy to use and doesn’t require a phone, PC or games console to use.
 It does have its limitations and after nearly two years there are other options out there.
-In this review I’ll take you through the strengths and weaknesses of the Oculus Go and discuss whether the experience is still worth it in 2019.
+In this review I’ll take you through the strengths and weaknesses of the Oculus Go and discuss whether the experience is still worth it in 2020.

 Oculus Go 2020 Review